Number of integral points on quadratic twists of elliptic curves: Introduction

+\begin{rmk} The bound $\ll$ in Corollary~\ref{average_corollary} is absolute.
+Consequently, if the constant $C$ in Theorem~\ref{Smith_theorem} could be chosen independently of $E/\bbq$, then the same would hold for Corollary~\ref{average_corollary}.
+In particular, this implies that the average number of integral points on the quadratic twist family is uniformly bounded. \end{rmk}

+\begin{rmk} Recently, Browning and Chan \cite{BC24} proved a much stronger average result.
+They proved that the average number of integral points on the quadratic twist family tends to $0$, assuming the weak Hall-Lang conjecture if $x^3+Ax+B$ has precisely one root over $\bbq$. \end{rmk}

-The principal tools utilized in the proof of Theorem~\ref{main_theorem} are gap principles and Diophantine approximation.
-We begin by partitioning $E_D(\bbz)$ into four subsets.
-We define the set of small points by
+The proof of Theorem~\ref{main_theorem} combines gap principles, bounds for spherical codes, and Diophantine approximation, but these ingredients enter in different ways according to the height of the integral point.
+We begin by partitioning $E_D(\bbz)$ into four subsets: